Take Your Time At Thompson Park

 Pros: + Every single tee pad for both the long tees and short tees are all uniformly made with rubber.
 They feel consistent and familiar from hole 1 to 18.

-+ There is very clear and direct signage to each successive hole.
-It's tough to lose one's way here.
++ There is very visible signage to each successive hole.

 + The course is lengthy and sprawling.
 It takes you through peaceful wooded areas and calm open regions.
-Many holes are 500+ feet.
+Many holes are 500+ feet for the long tees.
 Be ready for a walk!

 + All holes feature an anchored sheet metal diagram that clearly instructs the player where to throw, how far, and the par.